jk4671/fullstack_final_backend/README.md

 # Notes Keeper (Backend)

+This is the backend of the Notes Keeper app.
+It has been deployed on Render (https://fullstack-final-backend.onrender.com/).

 This project was based off of Shivam Shekhar's Note Taking app (https://github.com/shvam0000/Full-Stack-Note-Taking-Application).

-The frontend can be found here: https://github.com/jk4671/fullstack_final_frontend.git
+The frontend can be found here: https://github.com/jk4671/fullstack_final_frontend.git.

 ## Steps to run the program